The man who reimagined the city: farewell to Léon Krier

 How to improve your neighbourhood

 We are often contacted by individuals or community groups asking how to improve their neighbourhoods.
 We have previously published some advice on this, Love thy neighbourhood, in 2016.
 It’s mainly aimed at those living in England, though many of the principles will apply more widely.
-However, it is a little out of date now thanks […]
+However, it is a little out of date now thanks to […]

 Why do traditional places make the best Christmases?

-Posted Posted in Streets, Uncategorized, Wellbeing
+Posted Posted in News, Streets, Uncategorized, Wellbeing

 When you think about it, nearly all of our happy Christmas clichés depend on traditional towns, walkable streets, beautiful houses and vernacular homes with (let’s be honest) slightly antiquated approaches to keeping warm.
 Here are six components of the traditional Christmas.
 I’m not saying you can’t enjoy these in the deep countryside, the wide suburb […]